akbyrd/LCDHardwareMonitor/README.md

 # LCDHardwareMonitor
-A UI application, rendering engine, and USB driver for displaying custom content on an LCD screen.
+An application for designing and displaying custom content on an LCD screen.
 It is intended to be extremely customizable, allowing data from any conceivable source to be displayed along with Direct3D content.
 It is built entirely on a plugin based architecture to allow for easy extension and customization.

-## About
 This project started with the desire for a far more capable alternative to LCDSysInfo.
-It has evolved into an excuse to learn Git, WPF, MVVM, Direct3D, and USB drivers.
-You'll have to excuse the slow progress as I find time figure all these things out from scratch.
-Feel free to point out my mistakes!
-While the code will remain open source, I intend to build the accompanying hardware and sell it as a ready-to-go package with the software.
-It'll probably be Windows only, but I'm not ruling out other platforms entirely.
+The primary use case is displaying CPU and GPU utilization in real time.
+Currently it is Windows-only but is likely to support Linux in the future.
+The software will remain free, but I intend to build and sell hardware kits for a plug-and-play experience.

 ## Status
 * ~~WPF shell prototype~~
 * ~~Plugin architecture~~
 * ~~Content renderer~~
+* ~~Choose hardware~~
+* Hardware Communication
 * GUI Application
 * Core functionality
-* Choose hardware
-* USB driver
 * More features
 * More plugins

-After spending entirely too much time with WPF, MVVM, and other shenanigans I've scrapped the UI in order to focus exclusively on actual functionality.
-The UI is a graphical editor provided for convenience, and not fundamental to the applications purpose.
-I'll likely stick with WPF as the initial UI.
+* Hardware Kit

 ![Renderer Preview](doc/progress/LCD%20Hardware%20Monitor%2006%20-%20Renderer%20In%20WPF.png)